 This species at Kew

-Dried and spirit-preserved specimens of Delonix regia are held in the behind-the-scenes Herbarium at Kew, where they are made available to researchers from around the world, by appointment.
-The details of some of these specimens can be seen online in the Herbarium Catalogue.
+Dried and spirit-preserved specimens of Delonix regia are held in Kew's Herbarium, where they are available to researchers by appointment.
+The details of some of these specimens can be seen online in Kew's Herbarium Catalogue.

-A bracelet, which includes seeds of Delonix regia is held in the behind-the-scenes Economic Botany Collection.
+A bracelet, which includes seeds of Delonix regia is held in Kew's Economic Botany Collection.